Becky139/Battleship/README.md

 ## Introduction

-For the Portfolio Project 3 - Python Essentials, the developer decided to build a
+For the Portfolio Project 3 - Python Essentials, the developer decided to build a battleship game.
+Battleship (also known as Battleships or Sea Battle is a strategy type guessing game for two players.
+It is played on ruled grids (paper or board) on which each player's fleet of warships are marked.
+The locations of the fleets are concealed from the other player.
+Players alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.

+Battleship is known worldwide as a pencil and paper game which dates from World War I. It was published by various companies as a pad-and-pencil game in the 1930s and was released as a plastic board game by Milton Bradley in 1967.
+The game has spawned electronic versions, video games, smart device apps and a film.

 [Back to top ⇧](#)